juliafsuzuki/DanceSport-Training-Assistant/README.md

 ### Development Approach: From Single Agent to Multi-Agent AI System

 ### Goal: Build an Intelligent Personal Assistant for DanceSport Training Management
-This project demonstrates the evolution from a single AI agent to a sophisticated multi-agent AI system that manages and analyzes a comprehensive DanceSport training program in Notion.
+This project demonstrates the evolution from a single AI agent to a multi-agent AI system that analyzes a comprehensive DanceSport training program in Notion and offer insights and recommendations.

 ## 🎯 Phase 1: Single Agent Foundation
-Starting with a single AI agent powered by Google's Gemini 2.5 Flash (the latest AI model), the system connects to Notion via API to retrieve, organize, and analyze training data across multiple dance styles (Cha Cha, Rumba, Swing, Bolero, and Mambo).
-The agent provides intelligent insights into training structure, progress patterns, and learning approaches.
+Starting with a single AI agent powered by Google's Gemini 2.5 Flash (the latest AI model), the system connects to Notion via API to review and analyze training data across multiple dance styles (Cha Cha, Rumba, Swing, Bolero, and Mambo).
+The agent provides intelligent insights into training design, learning approaches, and progress patterns.

 ## 🎯 Phase 2: Multi-Agent Architecture